Theory of the firm: Sociotechnical approach

 The sociotechnical approach delineates firms not merely as economic entities but as systems that amalgamate social and technical facets.
 It delves into the interplay between the human and technological elements within organizations, emphasizing the interconnectedness and interdependence between the social structure—comprising people, relationships, and interactions—and the technical system—encompassing tools, processes, and resources.

 This approach acknowledges that the effectiveness and functionality of a firm arise not solely from its technical prowess but also from the way its social system interacts and interfaces with the technical framework.
 The dynamic between these systems, as articulated by Trist, Bamforth, Emery, and Trist, illustrates the need for an integrated understanding of human behavior, organizational culture, and technological systems within the framework of a firm.

 Evolutionary and Complexity Theory-Based Approaches.

 Evolutionary approaches to understanding firms arose as a parallel branch to classical theories, stemming from the pioneering work of Joseph A. Schumpeter.
 Schumpeter diverged from the abstract concept of the firm, introducing the notion that each firm possesses a distinct structural identity.
 He unified the creation and management of a firm into a single economic theory, emphasizing the dynamic nature of firms as evolving entities that learn and innovate within their fundamental routines.
 He also differentiated between firm development and growth, previously considered interlinked concepts.

+Richard Nelson and Sidney Winter (1982) formalised Schumpeter's evolutionary perspective in An Evolutionary Theory of Economic Change, modelling firms as entities whose behaviour is governed by organisational routines that evolve through search, selection, and retention processes analogous to biological evolution.
+This work established evolutionary economics as a systematic alternative to neoclassical equilibrium analysis for understanding firm behaviour and technological change.

+David Teece extended the evolutionary tradition into strategic management through several contributions that have become among the most influential in the field.
+His "profiting from innovation" framework (1986) addressed a question the existing theory of the firm had not resolved: when a firm develops a commercially viable innovation, what determines whether the innovating firm or some other entity captures the economic returns?
+Teece demonstrated that the distribution of returns depends on the interaction between the appropriability regime (the strength of intellectual property protection and the tacitness of the relevant knowledge) and the firm's control of complementary assets (the manufacturing, distribution, service, and other capabilities required to commercialise the innovation).
+The framework predicts that in weak appropriability regimes, the innovating firm must own or control the critical complementary assets in order to capture value; otherwise, the returns flow to whichever firm controls the bottleneck assets on the path to market.
+This provided a novel explanation for firm boundaries: the innovating firm integrates vertically not primarily to reduce transaction costs, as in the Coasean tradition, but to secure control over the co-specialised assets without which the innovation cannot be commercialised.